Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     We also set `ROCR_VISIBLE_DEVICES` to ensure that each task uses the proper GPU.

-    Furthermore some environment variables are needed by PyTorch itself and are also needed on NVIDIA systems.
+    Furthermore some environment variables are needed by PyTorch itself that are also needed on NVIDIA systems.

     PyTorch needs to find the master for communication which is done through